stanman71/Miranda/app/voice_control/snowboy/README.md

 ### 2. Sound settings:

-- create ".asoundrc" in your home folder with correct hw settings (see example file)
+- create ".asoundrc" in your home folder with correct hw settings (see example file in the folder support)
 - "aplay -l" & "arecord -l" to find out hw cards (e.g "card 0, device 0" is "hw:0,0")
 - "speaker-test -c 2" to test audio out
 - "arecord -d 3 test.wav" to record a 3 second test clip